-Did you know that Maryland consumers have the right to choose from a wider range of electricity options, including energy sources, customer service, and benefits?
+Did you know that Maryland consumers have the right to choose from a wider range of electricity options?
 As of now, that choice is being stifled and undermined, costing you in service, reliability, and innovation.
 The fact is – too many Marylanders don’t even know they have that choice.

 Choice in the electricity market provides consumers with new economically and environmentally valuable options unavailable through monopoly utilities.
 Choice sparks innovative and responsive new solutions to consumer needs, and provides wider-ranging benefits to every consumer.

 For example, a “predictable billing” plan offered by an electric retail supplier allows consumers to pay a flat amount, every month, all year long, protecting consumers from seasonal bill spikes.